 Where There’s Food There’s Wine

 Lately we have been gushing about Italian food, thanks to its recent inclusion in UNESCO as a cultural heritage.
-One reason why we, here at Vero, are so excited about this incredible achievement for Italy is because we have been fully immersed in the Italian culture for many years: between our American founder and our “in house” chef, they have been living and working in Italy for a combined 40+ years!
+One reason why we, here at Vero, are so excited about this incredible achievement for Italy is because we have been fully immersed in the Italian culture for many years: between our American founder and “in house” chef, they have been living and working in Italy for a combined 40+ years!
 Fun fact, neither has a stitch of Italian blood in their body.
 So, clearly, there is something special about Italy which caused them to stay for so many years.
 No doubt, being exposed to the real way of life in Italy which has changed them forever.

 When our founder, Sheila Donohue, arrived from New York in 2001 to start living and working in Italy, her familiarity to cooking was limited to the confines of recipes.
 Her most extensive experiences with wine were a trip to Napa and some social gatherings in NYC to try wines which were mostly mainstream, popular wines, sprinkled in every so often with “up and coming” wines, which, back then included “Super Tuscans”.
 You can say that her knowledge of wine was also quite limited to what was widely available in the US market at the time.
 (To give some perspective, Prosecco back then was largely unknown.)
 Growing up in an American Irish household, she was not accustomed to having wine at all, let alone with food.
-Admittedly, dating an Italian American boyfriend in the 90’s she did start to learn the tradition of enjoying wine with a meal, but it didn’t catch on.
+Admittedly, while dating an Italian American in the 90’s, she did start to learn the tradition of enjoying wine with a meal, but it didn’t catch on.

 Here’s a page from a book in the 1400s, the Tacuinum Sanitatis, which instructed people on how to live a healthy life, with wine and food integrally part of it.